 As a team we were satisfied with what we managed to cobble together during Elevate Tech Jam.
 It wasn’t until one of the workshops offered during the middle of day 1 from Dialogflow, that we consider to pivot from our original idea.
 We felt an actual working geo location prototype would have solidified our initial pitch with TED.
 We hope to keep in touch with some Rogers employees to mentor us on further development.

-Oh really?
-Did you want to read and look over more of the research and process that went into this case study?
-Just click on the button to continue.
+Want to read and look over more of the research and process that went into this case study?
+Click on the button to continue reading.